Chipyana Buzurg

 This is a developing area and a lot of people stay here who want to have their own house.
-Samrat Ray resides here, fyi..!!

 Transportation

-The railway station at Chipiyana Buzurg is closest to the village.
+The railway station at Chipyana Buzurg is closest to the village.
 Ghaziabad Junction railway station is about 5 km away.
 Shaheed Sthal Metro station is about 7 km away and Noida electronic city is about 8 km from Chipiyana Buzurg.